Venus in Fur (film): Production

 The intention to adapt Ives' play was announced in September 2012.
 Louis Garrel was to play Novacheck.
-Filming was scheduled to begin in November 2012, but in the event, production was delayed until January 2013 and Garrel was replaced by Amalric.
+Filming was scheduled to begin in November 2012, but production was delayed until January 2013 and Garrel was replaced by Amalric.

 Release

 Sundance Selects and IFC Films acquired the U.S. rights to the film following its premiere at Cannes.

 Critical reception

 A. O. Scott of The New York Times said, "Working from a French translation of the play (which was widely acclaimed when it ran on and off Broadway a few years ago), Mr. Polanski has marked the text with his own fingerprints.
 One of the two characters—the splendidly volatile Vanda, an actress—is played by Emmanuelle Seigner, his wife.
 Her foil—a writer and theater director named Thomas—is played by Mathieu Amalric in a performance that is very close to a Polanski impersonation."

 PopMatters wrote, "Venus in Fur is fascinating to the point that (subtitles or not), you simply cannot look away from the screen.
 There is always something to see, hear and feel."